 Associate of Applied Science (A.A.S.)

 *A new college orientation requirement, completion of the one-credit ACDV 101 course, Transitioning to College, went into effect spring 2010.
-If you are a credit student who is new to college (meaning you have not successfully completed college coursework at another institution(s)), you are required to take ACDV 101 during your first semester at CCBC, thereby increasing the minimum number of credits required for the degree to 67 credits.
-Students are required to provide an official transcript(s) to document successful completion of college coursework at another institution(s) in order for this requirement to be waived.
+If you are a credit student who is new to the college (meaning you have not successfully completed college coursework at another institution(s)), you are required to take ACDV 101 during your first semester at CCBC, thereby increasing the number of credits required for the degree to 70 credits.
+This course must be finished prior to completing the Selective Admissions process and entering the Dental Hygiene program.
+Students are required to provide an official transcript(s) to document successful completion of college coursework at another institution(s) in order for the ACDV 101 requirement to be waived.

 Upon successful completion of this degree, students will be able to: